Ugo, re d'Italia: Rossini in Paris and London

 According to music critic Andrew Porter, it took many attempts from 1816 onward to bring Rossini to London.
 Following the success of Semiramide in 1823, Rossini was able to spend the summer of that year in Italy, but by mid-1823, the impresario Giovan Battista Benelli (who had taken over the lease at the King's Theatre) prevailed.
 He had acquired the remaining two years of the lease from John Ebers, who remained as manager.
 A season was planned for 1824, part of which involved an obligation to complete a two-act opera to be called La figlia dell'aria.
 For this work, Rossini was to be paid 6,000 francs.

 Having accepted the invitation to visit London in the following year, the Rossinis set out for France, arriving in Paris on 9 November to find that "Rossini fever had recently overtaken [that city]".
 This is demonstrated by the fact that in 1822 the Théâtre-Italien had put on 154 performances, 119 of which were of operas by Rossini.
-In 1823, six of the nine opera presented were also by the composer.
+In 1823, six of the nine operas presented were also by the composer.
 Throughout the month following their arrival, Rossini was feted by the musical establishment and by Parisian society, all with the aim of enticing him into further involvement in their city.

 The couple left Paris and arrived in London in late December, but soon became involved in a variety of social activities, which included meeting King George IV in Brighton where Rossini sang the "Largo al factotum" and the king attempted to join in.
 Other aspects of the social whirl included attendance at soirées, where he was paid £50 per appearance (this was at a time when £1 would have bought an hour's singing lesson), or offers from wealthy people to give singing lessons.
 All in all, Rossini made a significant amount of money, enough to acquire some savings for the first time in his life.
 As has been noted, "England, alas, had in large part prepared the way for his early retirement".